qamarelsafadi/ComposeMultiplatform/README.md

         val iosX64Main by getting
         val iosArm64Main by getting
         val iosSimulatorArm64Main by getting
-        val iosMain by creating {
+        val iosMain by getting {
             dependsOn(commonMain)
             iosX64Main.dependsOn(this)
             iosArm64Main.dependsOn(this)